opengeos/open-buildings/README.md

 When I was processing V2 of the Google Building's dataset I did most of the initial work with GeoPandas, which was awesome, and has the best GeoParquet implementation.
 But the size of the data made its all in memory processing untenable.
 I ended up using PostGIS a decent but, but near the end of that process I discovered DuckDB, and was blown away by it's speed and ability to manage memory well.
 So for this tool I was mostly focused on those two.

-Note that GeoParquet from DuckDB by default runs [gpq](https://github.com/planetlabs/gpq) on the DuckDB Parquet output, which adds a good chunk of processing time.
-This makes it so the DuckDB processing output is slower than it would be if DuckDB natively wrote GeoParquet metadata, which I believe is on their roadmap.
-So that will likely emerge as the fastest benchmark time.
-In the code you can set RUN_GPQ_CONVERSION to false if you want to get a sense of it.
-In the above benchmark running the Parquet with DuckDB without GPQ conversion at the end resulted in a time of 0:00:01.845316

 Note also that currently DuckDB fgb, gpkg and shp output don't include projection information, so if you want to use the output then you'd need to run ogr2ogr on the output.
 It sounds like that may get fixed pretty soon, so I'm not going to add a step that includes the ogr conversion.

 OGR was added later, and as of yet does not yet do the key step of splitting multi-polygons, since it's just using ogr2ogr as a sub-process and I've yet to find a way to do that from the CLI (though knowing GDAL/OGR there probably is one - please let me know).
 To run the benchmark with it you need to do --skip-split-multis or else the times on it will be 0 (except for Shapefile, since it doesn't differentiate between multipolygons and regular polygons).
 I hope to add that functionality and get it on par, which may mean using Fiona.
 But it seems like that may affect performance, since Fiona doesn't use the [GDAL/OGR column-oriented API](https://gdal.org/development/rfc/rfc86_column_oriented_api.html).

+### Code customizations

+There are 3 options that you can set as global variables in the Python code, but are not yet CLI options.
+These are:

+* `RUN_GPQ_CONVERSION` - whether GeoParquet from DuckDB by default runs [gpq](https://github.com/planetlabs/gpq) on the DuckDB Parquet output, which adds a good chunk of processing time.
+This makes it so the DuckDB processing output is slower than it would be if DuckDB natively wrote GeoParquet metadata, which I believe is on their roadmap.
+So that will likely emerge as the fastest benchmark time.
+In the code you can set `RUN_GPQ_CONVERSION` in the python code to false if you want to get a sense of it.
+In the above benchmark running the Parquet with DuckDB without GPQ conversion at the end resulted in a time of .76 seconds.
+* `PARQUET_COMPRESSION` - which compression to use for Parquet encoding.
+Note that not all processes support all compression options, and also the OGR converter currently ignores this option.
+* `SKIP_DUCK_GPKG` - whether to skip the GeoPackage conversion option on DuckDB, since it takes a long time to run.

 ## Roadmap